 Sudden weight loss is more serious and may be a sign of disease, although trauma can also cause a horse to lose weight quickly.
 Before looking at your horse’s feeding, check the following non-nutritional causes of weight loss:

 - Teeth: sharp edges may be causing pain and discomfort and reducing intake and resulting in weight loss

-- Disease: discuss the problem with your vet if the weight loss has happened quickly
+- Disease: discuss the problem with your vet if the weight loss has happened quickly.

 Any changes to feed should be introduced gradually over a period of a couple of weeks to give the horse’s gut flora a chance to adapt.
 This will also lessen the likelihood of an avoidable colic episode.

 The first step when trying to combat winter weight loss is to offer quality ad-lib forage in the stable and the field.
 Feeding a high-fibre diet will reduce the risk of metabolic conditions causing the horse to become excitable or tie-up.
 The digestion of fibre also helps the horse to keep warm, which is particularly important during cold weather.
 As a very general rule, hay or haylage which is softer, leafier and greener in colour will typically be of better quality than that which is more coarse, stalky and yellow-brown in colour.
 Fibre intake should be monitored, with ‘forage replacement’ type feeds being offered where intake is reduced.

 Caroline Hughes MRCVS explains the science behind her three golden feeding rules, and why you must follow them in order